-Speak to yourself the same way you speak to those who you hold very near and dear to your heart.
+Speak to yourself the same way you speak to those whom you hold very near and dear to your heart.
 You deserve nothing less.

-Do you ever hear words of a critical parent, family member or boss out of your mouth- directed to yourself?
+Do you ever hear words of a critical parent, family member, teacher, or boss come out of your mouth- directed to yourself?

 Don’t beat yourself up.
 Start again.
-Apologize to yourself and take a moment and think of something kind and loving to say.
+Apologize to yourself and take a moment to think of something kind and loving to say.

 Before reacting to the ONE thing you did not do correctly, remember the times you have been stellar today.